Coolguysam/Insurance-System/README.md

-This is a Insurance system that has been implemeted using java and JDBC.
+This is a Insurance system that has been implemeted using JAVA and JDBC.